-Mineral feeder — Goats need loose goat minerals available free choice, which means you need a mineral feeder.
+Goats need loose goat minerals available free-choice, which means you need a mineral feeder.
 Check out my post on Goat Minerals: Why, What, and How for more information on the importance of minerals and what your goats need.

-Milk stand — If you are buying a doe in milk, you need a milk stand.
+If you are buying a doe in milk, you need a milk stand.
 Do not even try to milk a goat without a milk stand.
-Very few does will stand in the middle of a barn and let you milk them, and it is not worth trying when you are new to milking, and you have a doe that’s a total stranger to you.
+Very few does will stand in the middle of a barn and let you milk them, although I have had a couple.
+It is not worth trying when you are new to milking, and you have a doe that’s a total stranger to you.
 Click here to learn more about milking a goat.

-To learn more about goats, check out my Beginner’s Guide to Goats.
+To learn more about goats, check out my online Beginner’s Guide to Goats.